 WPF Resource Page: AnnualCreditReport.com

-Call, Don’t Click: A Series of Two Reports on AnnualCreditReport.com, Pam Dixon, author.
+Reports: Call, Don’t Click, a Series of Two Reports on AnnualCreditReport.com

-These encompass two separate reports about the congressionally mandated annualcreditreport.com.
-We wrote the reports after being contacted by consumers who were being misdirected to imposter web sites with domains very similar to annualcreditreport.com.
+WPF researched and published two reports about problems with the annualcreditreport.com web site after being contacted by consumers who were being misdirected to imposter web sites with domains very similar to annualcreditreport.com.
 As a result of these two reports, the FTC took numerous enforcement actions, and for many years the scams were reduced.

 - At least 233 total domains with close or nearly identical spellings of annualcreditreport.com have been purchased.
 This is an increase from the findings in the first report.